Stuycs-K/final-project-8-chenr-lins/WORKLOG.md

 Main: change so that head falls after Dirt passes; change shape of Bird and Body

 ### 6/1

 Add modes for start, during, end game.
 Change shape of Body and Dirt; change so that last draw doesn't duplicate Body

+### 6/4

+working on restarting game with keypress after game ends; moved somethings in setup into a method so that it can be recalled ater restarting game

 ## GROUP MEMBER 2: Stephanie